If you have only one day in the city and want to hit as many of the high points as possible, my Old Savannah Trolley Tours itinerary is the way to go!

 Instead of hopping back on the trolley at Forsyth Park, stroll down Taylor Street and hop back on at the next stop.
 You’ll pass this pretty row of homes on your way.

-Stop #5: Calhoun Square – Hop Back ON
+Stop #5: Taylor Square – Hop Back ON

 Massie Heritage Center is the main draw at this stop.
 Venture inside if you want…they have a cool 3D model of the Historic District.